 Both these conditions are likely to affect the fertility of women.

-Diagnosis Of Menopause
+7 Common Symptoms Of Menopause

 Menopause involves gradual changes which affect the anatomy and physiology of the female reproductive tract.
 Due to hormonal and structural changes in the female organs, certain symptoms related to these changes may develop.
 Some symptoms of menopause which will help to assess the onset and progress of menopause are described below:

 The occurrence of hot flashes is possibly the most commonly experienced symptom of menopause.
 Women may experience a sudden surge of heat in their body usually accompanied by profuse sweating and reddening of facial skin.